↑

 Side view of a blueberry Dutch baby.

-Making a Dutch Baby is an easy way to make a breakfast or brunch feel fancy variety.
+Making a Dutch Baby is an easy way to make a breakfast or brunch feel fancy and varied.

 We love them because they are versatile and can be topped with sweet or savory toppings.